owiegand/FCCULSDataGrabber/README.md

 FCCULSDataGrabber is a scrapper program that allows the user to attach a CSV file of either callsign's or FRN's.
 The program returns a CSV file containing selectable options from ULS.

 ## Usage
-1. Download the latest version from the releases tab here on Github. https://github.com/owiegand/FCCULSDataGrabber/releases
+1. Download the latest version from the releases tab here on Github: https://github.com/owiegand/FCCULSDataGrabber/releases
 2. Extract and open the program
 3. Select the location to save the output CSV file
 4. Select the CSV file you want to load and read from